Squeezed budgets and stressed out workers? It may be time to put sabbatical programs back on the agenda

 Depending on the program in place a sabbatical might offer employees an opportunity to learn new skills, apply their skills in a different sector, expand their network or rest and avoid burnout.
-Sabbaticals can also fit the organisation’s wider organisational culture and support other programs like community engagement and social responsibility.
+Sabbaticals can also fit the organization’s wider organizational culture and support other programs like community engagement and social responsibility.

 Many companies who have sabbatical programs have a review process in place to look at the merit of each application.

-Some major international companies such as Deloitte offer a choice to pre-approved employees of either a one month unpaid, unrestricted time off or three to six months off to pursue career development or volunteerism at 40% of their base salary.
+In the US, Deloitte offers a choice to pre-approved employees of either a one month unpaid, unrestricted time off or three to six months off to pursue career development or volunteerism at 40% of their base salary.

 Others offer employees flexibility to use the time as they wish.
 Employees at KPMG Canada, for example, can take three weeks to six months unpaid leave with full benefits and they can use the time as they see fit.

-Kristy Carscallen, CHRO for KPMG Canada says the organisation implemented its sabbatical program to become a more attractive employer.
+Kristy Carscallen, CHRO for KPMG Canada says the organization implemented its sabbatical program to become a more attractive employer.

 Better than layoffs?: